What You Need to Know Before You Begin the Texas Divorce Process

 Your Marital Assets and Debts

-After issues relating to child custody, dividing your marital assets and debts is likely to be the most critical element of your divorce.
+After issues relating to child custody, child support and dividing your marital assets and debts is likely to be the most critical element of your divorce.
 The more you know about your family’s financials, the better off you’ll be.
 Gather all the financial information and documents that you can early on and organize them into something you can share with your divorce attorney.
 With a clear picture of your marital finances, your skilled divorce attorney will be able to help guide you in the direction that best protects your financial future.

 Your Divorce Goals